joesimmonsIT/VPN/README.md

 <img src="https://i.imgur.com/OCamw9Q.png"/>
 </p>
 <p>
-Select the apprioriate download, for this tutorial we will be using "Windows". <br /> <br />
+Select the appropriate download, for this tutorial we will be using "Windows". <br /> <br />
 Select "Download". <br /> <br />
 </p>
 <br />